Education with a Global Perspective

 Experience Webster Athens

-Our Office of Admissions is open daily from 9:00 AM to 7:00 PM, and by appointment after that.
-Furthermore, we remain open throughout the year in order to facilitate inquiries for our admissions periods.
+Our Office of Admissions is open daily from 9 a.m. to 7 p.m., and by appointment.
+We remain open throughout the year in order to facilitate inquiries for our admissions periods.

 - Read the information details of your intended degree.

-- Fill out your online application form and Submit the application.
-At this point the online application is sent to the university and you will receive a confirmation email.
+- Fill out your online application and submit.
+You will receive a confirmation email.

-- Once you have submitted your online application form, you can attach your documents and upload them into your application (please submit all required documents as mentioned in the information details).
+- Once you have submitted your online application, you can attach your documents and upload them into your application (please submit all required documents as mentioned in the information details).

 - Once all documents are submitted, an admissions decision will be made.

-To be considered for admission, applicants should submit the following
+To be considered for graduate admission, applicants should submit the following:

 - Literal English translations of the diploma and transcripts (if they are not in English).
-Translations must be official: certified by an accredited translator or notarized by a competent legal authority.
-We do not accept photocopies of translations
+Translations must be official, and certified by an accredited translator or notarized by a competent legal authority.
+We do not accept photocopies of translations.

 - Bachelor’s degree from an accredited university.

-- Exceptions: admission to the MBA and the MA Counseling requires specific undergraduate prerequisites.
+- Exceptions: admission to the MBA and the MA Counseling degrees require specific undergraduate prerequisites.
 Please contact the admissions office for details.

 English as a Second Language Contingent Admission